manuelvicnt/MathCoroutinesFlow/README.md

 This sample showcases an Android app that uses both [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/) and [Channel](https://kotlinlang.org/docs/reference/coroutines/channels.html) from Kotlin Coroutines.

 It also includes tests!
-Very imporant to have a maintainable application.
+Very important to have a maintainable application.

 ## Differences between Flow and Channel